xkero/quickgrab/readme.md

 Features that still need implementing:
   * Only currently supports Hyprland & Sway, but I want to add support for other Wayland compositors or systems.
-  * Clicking a window to have the selection fit it automatically.
   * Resize and movement handles to alter an existing selection.
   * Ability to upload selections to online services.